alekseik1/latex_tech_stuff/README.md

 # latex_tech_stuff

-I'm using LaTeX very often but managing preambula files between different projects is a real disaster.
+I use LaTeX very often but managing preambula files between different projects is a real disaster.
 That's why I decided to keep all my environments and imports in a single place!

 ## How to use